BoXHED2.0: Scalable boosting of dynamic survival analysis: Implementation details

 \textit{Raw quantiles.} The set of unique values for time and for each covariate are collected, and the quantiles are obtained from this.

 \textit{Weighted quantiles.} In \xgb the risk function is approximated by its second order Taylor expansion, and the Hessian is used as the weight for quantile sketch.
-For the time-dependent survival setting we propose a much more natural weight, i.e. time.
-To explain, imagine a sample with one subject ($n=1$) whose covariate value is $x=1.3$ for $t\in (0,2]$ and $x=2$ for $t\in (2,3]$.
+For the time-dependent survival setting we propose a much more natural weight, i.e., time.
+To illustrate, imagine a sample with one subject ($n=1$) whose covariate value is $x=1.3$ for $t\in (0,2]$ and $x=2$ for $t\in (2,3]$.
 Under the raw quantile setting, $x=1.3$ and $x=2$ are each given a weight of 1/2.
-However, since twice as much time was spent at $x=1.3$ than at $x=2$, in a weighted setting we ought to give $x=1.3$ a weight of $2/3$, and $1/3$ for $x=2$.
-Hence, for the $k$-th covariate we define the weighted quantile function $q_k: \mathbb{R} \rightarrow [0, 1]$ as
+However, since twice as much time was spent at $x=1.3$ than at $x=2$, in a weighted setting we give $x=1.3$ a weight of $2/3$, and $1/3$ for $x=2$.